-- 201 Human Activities and Natural Environments.
+201 Human Activities and Natural Environments.
 F. An examination of the complex system of relationships between human activities and natural environments.
 The ecology of natural systems will be studied by examining the relationships among their dynamic components.
-Upon this framework, activities by which societies, past and present, have used, affected, and transformed their natural settings are examined.
+Upon this framework, activities by which societies-past and present-have used, affected, and transformed their natural settings are examined.
 Not open to freshmen.
-Mr. H. Aay. - 202 The Environment and Social Issues.
-S. A study of the interactions among population, resources, technology, economic, and political activity, and the environment whose study is necessary for understanding and addressing the environmental issues and problems of our day.
+Mr. H. Aay.

+202 Environment and Society: Issues and Policies.
+S. The interactions among population, resources, technology, economics, and public policy are studied in order to understand and address the environmental issues and problems of our day.
 Attention is focused upon energy, material, and food resource issues as well as upon population and resource relationships.
-Political, economic, and technological policies plus individual life styles are considered as part of responsible earthkeeping.
+Political, economic, and technological policies plus individual lifestyles are considered as part of responsible earthkeeping.
 Not open to freshmen.
 Mr. H. Aay.